Considering entering a contract race?

 If you're selling a much sought-after property, you're in a strong position and you're going to have to decide which offer to accept.

-Although the prime factor will often be the highest price, there's going to be other considerations such as whether a particular buyer can proceed faster than others, if they themselves have a property to sell (which could cause delay in turn) and how they're going to fund their purchase (cash is going to be a much faster operation than buying with a mortgage).
+Although the prime factor will often be the highest price, there's going to be other considerations such as whether a particular buyer can proceed faster than others if they have a property to sell (which could cause delay in turn) and how they're going to fund their purchase (cash is going to be a much faster operation than buying with a mortgage).

 Given the factors described and that you as a seller won't want to accept an offer only to find your chosen buyer can't proceed meaning you might even have to lose another buyer in the process and start all over again, one option is to speak to your lawyer about a Contract Race.

-As a buyer, you'll simply be interested in the process if you're aspiring to buy the property involved but you must ensure you know the all the parameters, explained below, the possibility of much greater outlay in legal fees and no guarantees of success.
-It will certainly concentrate the mind when it comes to getting your 'ducks in a row', particularly if you're freely entering a race as a mortgage buyer.
+As a buyer, you'll simply be interested in the process if you're aspiring to buy the property involved but you must ensure you know all the parameters, explained below, the possibility of much greater outlay in legal fees and no guarantees of success.

 If you're considering carrying out a contract race, your lawyer explains the process to you and that it normally necessitates paying higher fees.